-- Raised approximately \$194.9 million to date since the start of operations with a strong institutional shareholder base, including gross proceeds of \$15,008,000 from a bought deal financing in November 2023 as well as an additional \$500,000 from a private placement financing in December 2023. - Filed an updated mineral resource estimate with an increase of 126% in ounces and a 187% increase in tonnes compared to the previous 2020 mineral resource estimate.
-Over 99% of the mineral resources in the indicated category are classified as amenable to open pit mining from zones Z87, J, X22 and Southwest, which will form the basis of the pending Feasibility Study. - Engaged BluMetric Environmental Inc. ("BluMetric") and Stantec Consulting Ltd. ("Stantec") to complete its Environmental and Social Impact Assessment, which is anticipated for completion towards the end of calendar 2024 or early 2025.
+Raised approximately \$194.9 million to date since the start of operations with a strong institutional shareholder base, including gross proceeds of \$15,008,000 from a bought deal financing in November 2023 as well as an additional \$500,000 from a private placement financing in December 2023.

+- Filed an updated mineral resource estimate with an increase of 126% in ounces and a 187% increase in tonnes compared to the previous 2020 mineral resource estimate.
+Over 99% of the mineral resources in the indicated category are classified as amenable to open pit mining from zones Z87, J, X22 and Southwest. - Engaged BluMetric Environmental Inc. ("BluMetric") and Stantec Consulting Ltd. ("Stantec") to complete its Environmental and Social Impact Assessment, which is anticipated for completion towards the end of calendar 2024 or early 2025. - Completed the sale of its non-core Mike Lake properties in Yukon, Canada to Prospector Metals Corp. - Engaged Auramet International Inc. ("Auramet") as Financial Advisor in conjunction with the project financing for the Troilus Project.